 With church123 it's easy to manage online sermons within your church website (for our users we provide a full step-by-step guide to online audio and they are welcome to contact the helpdesk with any questions).

 The hints and tips below are for those people who are running their own sites and are happy to experiment a little to get the best results.

 As with any file on the Internet it's good to make sure it downloads quickly.
 A CD contains just over an hour of audio, storing about 650MB of information - that's a big file!
 A dial up modem would take about 30 hours to download it.
+Fortunately most western countries have fast broadband (but not everyone does).
 To make audio available on the web it needs to be compressed (optimised).

 Top tips for web sermons

 A poor quality source will only get worse once compressed